wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - `offlineSignatureComponentLength()` - use `offlineAuthenticationCodeComponentLength()` instead.
     - `disableAutomaticProtocolUpgrade()` - has no effect.
     - `build()` - method now throws `PowerAuthErrorException` if wrong configuration is provided.

+  - `PowerAuthAuthentication` class:
+    - `PowerAuthSDK` now validates the purpose of the authentication object.
+If you use an object created for authentication to persist activation (and vice versa), an exception is reported.
+    - `getOverriddenPossessionKey()` method is now deprecated with no replacement.
+    - All construction methods that take a custom possession key are now deprecated.
+If you use such a method and provide a custom possession key, the created object will not pass validation when used in `PowerAuthSDK`.
+Please contact our support team for more details if this is important to you.

   - `IPersistActivationListener` callback interface:
     - `onPersistActivationFailed()` method now receives `Throwable` instead of `PowerAuthErrorException`.
 You can also expect `FailedApiException` and similar exceptions if communication with the server failed.